Mem Saheb

-Mem Saheb is a 1972 Bengali film directed by Pinaki Mukherjee.
-Pinaki Mukherjee also acting this film.
-This film produced by Ashima Bhattacharya and production company by Pompy Films.
+Mem Saheb is a 1972 Bengali film directed by Pinaki Mukherjee who also acts in this film.
+The film was produced by Ashima Bhattacharya and production company by Pompy Films.
 The story was based on the novel of same name by Nimai Bhattachariya.
-The film has been music composed by Ashima Bhattacharya.
+The film's music was composed by Ashima Bhattacharya.
 This film won the Filmfare Awards East in 1972.
-It stars Uttam Kumar and Aparna Sen in lead role.
-Others Gita Dey, Sumitra Mukherjee, Bikash Roy, Jahor Roy in the supporting roles.
+It stars Uttam Kumar and Aparna Sen in the lead roles.
+Others such as Gita Dey, Sumitra Mukherjee, Bikash Roy, and Jahor Roy play supporting roles.

 Director Pinaki Mukherjee did a superb job by combining the political world and romance of that period.
 Aparna Sen excelled as the young, educated Professor, who falls in love with a hotshot journalist played by Kumar.
-While both stand for each other and dream for a happy future, which is cut short by political violence.
+While both stand for each other and dream for a happy future, this is cut short by political violence.
 This film, despite its romantic elements, brought the ethics of journalism to the big screen.